 The hardy Cordyline australis, found throughout New Zealand, was known to Māori as tī kōuka.
 They used its leaves, stems and roots for food, clothing and medicine.
 Its common name, the cabbage tree, was coined by early European settlers who also saw it as a source of food, using the inner parts of its sword-like leaves and the stem as a cooked or raw vegetable.
 Contemporary estimates roughly match human and cabbage tree populations – there are some 4 million of each.

 Mighty forest trees – tōtara, mataī and kauri – were widely used by Māori for canoes and houses.
-On arrival some 700 years ago Polynesians found the fibre of flax superior to anything they had known in the Pacific.
-In a culture without metal and a land without mammals for hides and clothing, they rated this commodity second only to food.
-They extended their mat- and basket-weaving skills to binding ropes for fishing lines and nets and producing fabric for sails, shelter and clothing.
+On arrival, Polynesians found the fibre of flax superior to anything they had known in the Pacific.
+In a culture without metal and a land without mammals for hides and clothing, they rated flax second only to food as a resource.
+They extended their mat- and basket-weaving skills to binding ropes for fishing lines and nets, and producing fabric for sails, shelter and clothing.

 New Zealand has some 600 alpine plant species, 93% of them found nowhere else.
-Spring is the time to be above the bush line, when alpine fell-fields bloom even while remnants of snow linger in the south-facing gullies.
+Spring is the time to be above the bushline, when alpine fell-fields bloom although remnants of snow linger in south-facing gullies.
 The further south you go, the more persistent the snows.
 The bloom of alpine flowers begins in the north and moves down the country like a wave.
-In the southern part of Stewart Island, where alpines grow at sea level, the main flowering can be as late as January.
+In the southern part of Stewart Island, where alpine plants grow at sea level, the main flowering can be as late as January.

 With striking white petals and yellow centres, the Celmisia species (mountain daisies) are a familiar upland flower.
 In early summer the 50-odd alpine species form white specks across the tussock lands, while giant buttercups add a splash of yellow.